 Answers – General – 2

-Business Studies Test Answers
+Business Studies – Business Objectives Questions and Answers

-Business Studies Test Answers #
+Business Studies – Business Objectives Questions and Answers #

-1. Answer: Business objectives are the goals that a business wants to reach.
+Business objectives are the goals that a business wants to reach.
 They are like targets that help the business know what it is trying to do.

-2. Answer: Five common business objectives are:
+Five common business objectives are:

 • Make profit